Codeinwp/music-band/tags/1.0.1/readme.txt

-= Music Band PRO =
+= MusicBand =
 Author: codeinwp
 Tags: purple, pink, gray, white, two-columns, custom-background, custom-header, right-sidebar, responsive-layout, custom-menu, editor-style, featured-images, sticky-post, theme-options, threaded-comments, translation-ready
 Requires at least:	3.3.0
 Tested up to:		3.6
-Music Band PRO
+MusicBand
 == Description ==
-Music Band PRO is a easily customizable WordPress Theme with an elegant design for your band.
+MusicBand is a easily customizable WordPress Theme with an elegant design for your band.
 = License =
-Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v2.
+Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
 The exceptions to this license are as follows:
 * SlidesJS is licensed under the Apache license. © 2013 Nathan Searles.
 All rights reserved.
 * Lato font is licensed under the SIL Open Font License, 1.1 http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL